Warrant Officer Prerequisites and Duty Description

 Acceptance to Warrant Officer Flight Training (153A) will require attendance and successful completion of:

-Note: The waiver authority for this requirement is the Commanding General, U.S. Army Aviation Center, Fort Rucker, AL 36362-5000.
+NOTE: The waiver authority for this requirement is the Commanding General, U.S. Army Aviation Center, Fort Novosel, AL 36362-5000.

 Aviation Proponent Program Analyst